John Kofi Barku Tettegah

 John Kofi Barku Tettegah (1930–2009) was a Ghanaian trade unionist, diplomat, and politician.
 He held many influential positions in Ghana's government especially during the Nkrumah government, where he served as general-secretary of the Gold Coast Trades Union Congress (TUC), as a Convention People's Party (CPP) central committee member, and secretary-general of the All-African Trade Union Federation.
 He was influential to Kwame Nkrumah's domestic and foreign policy, and remains one of the most influential political organizers in Ghanaian labor history.

 Early life and education

-John Tettegah was born in 1930 in Denu, Gold Coast (now in Ghana).
-Denu is a small town in the Volta Region, in the southwest of Ghana near the border with Togo.
+John Tettegah was born on 12 September 1930 in Ada, Gold Coast (now in Ghana).
+Ada is a small town on the southeast coast of Ghana where the Volta river meets the Atlantic ocean.
 He attended Catholic schools as well as Secretarial College in Accra.

 Nkrumah administration

 When the TUC reunited in 1953 following its dissolution after the January 1950 general strike, Tettegah was elected full time general-secretary of the TUC in September 1954.
 During his time as general-secretary of the TUC, Tettegah sought to strengthen the union's relationship to the CPP under Kwame Nkrumah while also ensuring the unions autonomy.
 Tettegah was a close associate of Tawia Adamafio and the more radical wing of the CPP, so shortly after he was elected general-secretary of the TUC he also became a member of the central committee of the CPP.